C# Client SDK Quick Start

 Each reducer callback takes one fixed argument:

-The ReducerEvent that triggered the callback.
-It contains several fields.
+that contains several fields.
 The ones we care about are:

 - The